Summer Days: Characters

 Summer Days incorporates all but a few of the recognized cast from School Days while introducing a handful of characters that would become new to the franchise.
 The game focuses on the life of Setsuna Kiyoura, a character remembered for her impassive personality in School Days, repurposed as the thoroughly more open and emotional protagonist of its sequel.
 A first-year high school student out for summer vacation, Setsuna lives in the fictional city of Motehara with her mother Mai, a restaurateur who is frequently at work, and routinely visits Sekai Saionji, her childhood friend.

-In spite of the resentment she develops for the job she later takes, Setsuna finds the restaurant a wonderful social outlet.
-Besides reacquainting with Sekai's mother Youko, the owner, and a couple of meddlesome co-workers, Noan and Oruha, Setsuna meets a handful of new and familiar people on the job.
-Her first acquaintance is with Kokoro Katsura, a cheerful pre-teen who regularly stops in before piano lessons, Itaru Itou, a contagiously sweet little girl visiting for the summer, and Itaru's older brother Makoto, a classmate whom Setsuna has a crush on.
+In spite of the resentment she develops for the job she later takes, Setsuna finds the restaurant a social outlet.
+Besides reacquainting with Sekai's mother Youko, the manager, and a couple of meddlesome co-workers, Noan and Oruha, Setsuna meets a handful of new and familiar people on the job.
+Her first acquaintance is with Kokoro Katsura, a cheerful pre-teen who regularly stops in before piano lessons, Itaru Itou, a sweet little girl visiting for the summer, and Itaru's older brother Makoto, a classmate whom Setsuna has a crush on.

-Through Makoto, Setsuna is further introduced to Otome Katou, Makoto's best friend and a member of the school's women's basketball team, her younger sister Karen, a rambunctious antithesis with a comparatively larger bust, and Karen's friends Futaba and Kazuha Nijou, a pair of identical twins.
+Through Makoto, Setsuna is further introduced to Otome Katou, Makoto's best friend and a member of the school's women's basketball team, her rambunctious younger sister Karen, and Karen's friends Futaba and Kazuha Nijou, a pair of identical twins.
 Of the people Setsuna knows, Hikari Kuroda, a girl whose family owns a bakery known for its custard pie, and Ai Yamagata, a bespectacled and soft-spoken classmate, make occasional stopovers.